R-Ross414/compiler-construction-2020/lecture-12.2.md

 We start with variations on the program `return_in_while` from the good test programs.

 Go to the [wat2wasm demo](https://webassembly.github.io/wabt/demo/wat2wasm/).
-Copy into the lower left window
+Copy into the JS window on the lower left

     const wasmInstance =
           new WebAssembly.Instance(wasmModule, {});
     const { main } = wasmInstance.exports;
     console.log(main());

+In the Wat window on the upper right copy

+    (module
+     (func
+      $main
+      (result i32)
+      (i32.const 52)
+      return
+     )
+     (export "main" (func $main))
+    )

+You may have to type something in the JS window now.
+Then you should see 52 in the browser window on the lower right.